How to restore a border

 At PlantPlots we aim to make gardening easier, so many of our articles focus on sorting out everyday garden problems.
 Here we look at how to restore a border that have gone a bit wrong.
 It could be poor planning, over-enthusiastic plant growth or the whole thing just no longer looks the way it should.

-Plants have a really annoying habit of sometimes growing faster than you want them too.
-One plant invariably grows faster than the others and quickly swamps everything and very soon the whole thing looks an utter disaster.
+Plants have a really annoying habit of sometimes growing faster than you want them too and the¬†garden is a mess.
 So what can be done?